larry02sg/my-portfolio/README.md

 ## Technologies Used

-Git and github, Brew and SSH
+Git and Github, Brew and SSH